Unpaid Overtime in Florida

 Florida employers find ways to cut costs, often at the expense of their hard-working employees.
 This focus on the bottom line may end up violating rights and short-changing money owed to an employee.
 Do you have unpaid overtime?
-Florida overtime lawyers fight for the rights of people just like you, holding employers accountable by working hard for justice.
+Florida overtime attorneys fight for the rights of people just like you, holding employers accountable by working hard for justice.

 At Wenzel Fenton Cabassa, P.A., we represent employees in individual and collective unpaid overtime actions.
 In some cases, mediation helps to resolve the issues.
 However, we pride ourselves on being trial lawyers and will not hesitate to file a lawsuit if it provides the best outcome.

-Florida Unpaid Wages and Overtime Lawyers
+Florida Unpaid Overtime and the FLSA

 More than 130 million American workers are protected (or “covered”) by the Fair Labor Standards Act (FLSA), which is enforced by the Wage and Hour Division of the U.S. Department of Labor.
 Florida law generally tracks the provisions of the FLSA in terms of overtime compensation.

 According to the FLSA, employers who require or allow an employee to work overtime must provide “premium pay.”
-The employee is entitled to receive time-and-a-half pay for every hour over 40 within one work week.
+The employee is entitled to receive time-and-a-half pay for every hour over 40 within one workweek.
 The FLSA does not require extra pay for weekends and holidays unless the hours worked are above 40.

 Misclassifying employees as exempt is a common tactic in reducing payroll throughout Florida.
 This business practice benefits the employer while hurting the employee.
 Workers who should be hourly employees are put on a salary, freeing up the employer to have a staff member work longer hours without having to pay them.
 Others offer cash for “working off the clock” and going beyond 40 hours but still do not pay overtime.